Giraray/post-process-fx/readme.md

 todo:
 - ASCII shader (30% done)

+high priority fixes!!:
+- Animated textures do not animate when a shader is applied
+- Shaders should persist upon texture change when it has not been deselected

 bugs and low priority stuff:
 - Application of shaders persists upon initTexture() when the shader has been removed from texture.